kaylalynjones/astrological-sign/README.md

 astrological-sign
 =================

-This app will tell you your age and your astrological sign.
+This app will calculate your age and zodiac sign from your birthdate.